 If the Student Does Not Agree with the Committee Decision

-In cases where the student does not agree with the decision of the TRA Committee (TRAC), the student has 30 days to submit an appeal to the Assistant Vice President and Dean of Students.
+In cases where the student does not agree with the TRA decision, the student has thirty (30) days to submit an appeal to the Assistant Vice President and Dean of Students.
 Grounds for filing an appeal are limited to new evidence or procedural error.
-New evidence means Information that was not available at the time the original application was filed which can significantly influence the outcome of the decision (i.e. written documentation from a University employee, a healthcare provider, counselor etc.) Procedural error in reviewing the original application means failure to contact the student to ask for additional supporting information.
+New evidence means Information that was not available at the time the original application was filed which can significantly influence the outcome of the decision (i.e. written documentation from a University employee, a healthcare provider, counselor, etc.).
+This new evidence must be related to the original application explanation.
+Evidence not associated with the original application explanation will not be accepted.
+Procedural error in reviewing the original application means failure to contact the student to ask for additional supporting information.

-The student must file the appeal form and document the new evidence or specifically address the procedural error made by the TRA Committee (TRAC).
+The student must file the appeal form and document the new evidence or specifically address the procedural error made by the TRA Committee.
 The student will be notified by email when the matter has been decided.
+All decisions rendered by the Assistant Vice President and Dean of Students is considered final and there is no further appeal options.